-Today I wanted to let you in on the secret of what a DNG files is and a reason or two why you might consider using it.
+Today I wanted to let you in on the secret of what DNG files are and why you might consider using them.

-DNG stands for digital negative file and it is an open-source RAW file format created by Adobe.
-Essentially, it is a standard RAW file that anyone could use - and a few camera manufacturer’s do.
-Right now, most camera manufacturers have their own proprietary RAW format (Nikon’s is .nef, Canon’s is .cr2 or .crw, and Sony is .arw).
+DNG stands for digital negative file and is an open-source RAW file format created by Adobe.
+Essentially, it's a standard RAW file that anyone can use - and some camera manufacturer’s actually do.

-But because it is “proprietary” they don’t share the information that makes up that file or how it is processed in-camera with anyone else.
-(Shhhh....it’s a secret!)
-If, at some time in the future, those companies are no longer around (I know it is hard to imagine now) their proprietary files may become hard to read.
+But because those formats are “proprietary” to each manufacturer.
+They don’t share the information that makes up that file or how it is processed in-camera with anyone else (Shhhh....it’s a secret!).
+If at some time in the future, those companies are no longer around (I know it is hard to imagine now), their proprietary files may become hard to read.

-This is the main thing that got me using DNG a few years ago.
+This is the main thing that got me to start using DNG a few years ago.
 I was tired of all the .xmp sidecar files.
 Lightroom (and Adobe Camera RAW) create one of these .xmp sidecar files for every photo edited.
-With a DNG file the information is embedded in the file so there is no need for a sidecar file.
+With a DNG file, all the information is embedded in the file, so there is no need for a sidecar file.

-Another great reason to make the leap.
-DNG files are slightly smaller than their proprietary RAW counterparts.
-And don’t panic, they still retain all the same information.
-Taking up a little less room on my hard drives is always welcome.
+Another great reason to use DNG files is that they are slightly smaller than their proprietary RAW counterparts.
+Don’t panic; the DNG files retain all the same information, and a file that takes up a little less room on my hard drive is always welcome.

-In Lightroom you can convert files to DNG at any time.
-You can convert when you are importing files.
-You can also convert when you are exporting files.
+In Lightroom, you can convert files to DNG at any time.
+You can convert when you are importing files, and you can also convert when you are exporting files.

 And you can convert files to DNG anytime in between.
 Just go to the Library module and select the photos you wish to covert.
 Next, click on the Library menu dropdown and select "Convert Photo to DNG."